Friends, family describe missing in Florida condo collapse

 “Our message is one of hope and we encourage everyone to pray and be kind at this difficult time for many people,” he said.
 “We believe in miracles, seen them and hope to see them again.”

-Associated Press writers Travis Loller in Nashville, Tennessee, Colleen Slevin in Denver, Don Babwin in Chicago, Denise Lavoie in Richmond, Virginia, and Holly Ramer in Concord, New Hampshire, contributed to this report.
+Associated Press writers Travis Loller in Nashville, Tennessee, Colleen Slevin in Denver, Don Babwin in Chicago, Denise Lavoie in Richmond, Virginia, Kelli Kennedy and Adriana Gomez Licon in Miami and Holly Ramer in Concord, New Hampshire, contributed to this report.